 So what can we expect in 2020 and beyond?
 Here are a few predictions.

 - Cybersecurity Ventures predicts ransomware will cost $6 trillion annually by 2021.
 (Source: Cybersecurity Ventures)

 - McAfee predicts some common ransomware targets will decrease.
 However, the company suggests cybercriminals will target less common and more vulnerable victims, such as individuals with high net values and connected devices (IoT).
 (Source: McAfee)

-- Palo Alto Networks predicts a noticeable increase in Mac ransomware this year.
+- Palo Alto Networks predicts a noticeable increase in Mac ransomware.
 (Source: Palo Alto Networks)

 - MIT predicts cloud computing companies will see increased attacks against their systems.
 (Source: Computer Weekly)

 - According to RSA Security, the future of this growing threat will include not just a lockdown on integral files and folders, but access to networks and accounts.
 (Source: RSA Security)